qgis/QGIS-Documentation/docs/user_manual/processing/scripts.rst

-Here is the list of input and output types that are supported in Processing with their corresponding alg decorator constants (:file:`algfactory.py` contains the complete list of alg constants).
+Here is the list of input and output types that are supported in Processing with their corresponding alg decorator constants (the :source:`algfactory.py <python/processing/algfactory.py>` file contains the complete list of alg constants).
 Sorted on class name.

 Input types
 ...........